 Each dish arrives with a subtly flavoured miso soup and you can have as much steamed rice as you like.
 There are also sides which change daily, such as sardines with pickled cucumber, or sauteed slippery jack mushrooms.

-Carnivores should try the slow-cooked pork belly and daikon in sweet sake sauce, grilled pork in egg and flour with Japanese barbecue sauce and mayonnaise, or the Ton-Katsu, whose description on the menu is straight to the point – “very popular deep fried pork cutlet”.
+Carnivores should try the slow-cooked pork belly and daikon in sweet sake sauce, grilled pork in egg and flour with Japanese barbecue sauce and mayonnaise, or the tonkatsu, which the menu describes simply as “very popular deep fried pork cutlet”.

 And for those who enjoy a spot of fusion, there’s the Hamburg – grilled beef and pork mince patty with tomato and Worcester sauce.

 There are also a couple of interesting vegetarian options.
 The drinks list is short and sweet and features Karita paper drip coffee, specialty teas, grape juice and homemade lemonade.